APNIC-Labs/draft-kskroll-sentinel/README.md

 4.1.
 Test Scenario and Objective

-   This test is not intended to expose which trust anchors are used by any individual DNS resolver.
+   This test is not intended to expose which trust anchors are used by any single DNS resolver.

-   The test scenario is explicitly restricted to that of the KSK environment where a current active KSK, namely "KSK-current" is to be replaced with "KSK-new".

-   The timing of the test is intended to be undertaken in the period between the original introduction of KSK-new into the root zone and the point of the KSK roll when KSK-current is removed from the root zone.
+   The test scenario is explicitly restricted to that of the KSK environment where a current active KSK (called "KSK-current") is to be replaced with a new KSK (called "KSK-new").
+The test is designed to be run between when KSK-new is introduced into the root zone and when the root zone is signed with KSK-new.

    The objective of the test is to determine if the user will be negatively impacted by the KSK roll.
-A "negative impact" for the user is defined such that all the configured resolvers are security- aware resolvers that perform validation of DNSSEC-signed responses, and none of these resolvers have loaded KSK-new into their local
+A "negative impact" for the user is defined such that all the configured resolvers are security- aware resolvers that perform validation of DNSSEC-signed responses, and none of these resolvers have loaded KSK-new into their local trust anchor set.
+In this situation, it is anticipated that once the KSK is rolled the entire set of the user's resolvers will not be able to validate the contents of the root zone and the user is likely to